andavazgar/andavazgar/README.md

 I am a Computer Science graduate from Concordia University.
 My biggest passion is mobile app development; primarily, iOS (Swift).

-I love Apple devices, especially my iPhone.
-As a result, I decided to learn how to build iOS apps (Swift, SwiftUI and UIKit) by following great online resources.
+Being able to create apps that help people achieve a goal is extremely rewarding.
+Because of this, I decided to learn how to build iOS apps (Swift, SwiftUI and UIKit) by following great online resources.
 Most notably, I completed the following courses:

-- Stanford University course - CS193p: Developing Applications for iOS using SwiftUI (by Professor Paul Hegarty)
+- Stanford University | CS193p: Developing Applications for iOS using SwiftUI (by Professor Paul Hegarty)
 - 100 Days of Swift and SwiftUI by Paul Hudson (Hacking with Swift)

 All of the code that I wrote (theory, challenges and assignments) for said courses can be found on my GitHub page.